2019 Military World Games: Participating nations

 It was reported that 109 nations took part in the event, including athletes from Russia.
 In September 2019, the International Association of Athletics Federation approved athletes from Russia with the Authorized National Athlete (ANA) status to take part at the event.
 However, the All Russia Athletics Federation remained silent on the participation of its athletes.
 The State of Palestine participated in the event, but Israel did not.

 List of participating nations

-9,308 athletes from 110 countries participated in the games:
+As many as 9,308 athletes from 110 countries participated in the games: